-The purpose of wearing a face mask in a controlled environment is to prevent contaminates from entering the space through a personnel’s nose or mouth.
+The purpose of wearing a face mask in a controlled environment is to prevent contaminants from entering the space through a personnel’s nose or mouth.
 However, incorrectly using a mask can increase the risk of transmission rather than minimize it.

 It is therefore paramount that you understand how to correctly use and breathe in a face mask.
 Here are 4 important guidelines to follow:

-Begin and end with proper hygiene.
+- Begin and end with proper hygiene.
 To avoid the risk of contamination, always thoroughly wash your hands with antibacterial soap before you put your mask on.
 If soap is unavailable, use an alcohol disinfectant.
 If you feel that the mask has become contaminated at any point during its use, leave the room and take it off.
 Be sure to completely wash your hands again after touching it, before putting on a new one.

 - Cover both your mouth and nose.
 A properly-fit mask will cover both your nose and your mouth, not just your mouth.